 I also provided a Professional Development workshop, Art for Multiple Subject Elementary Classrooms, at the QSI Eastern Europe PD days (Bratislava, Slovakia).

-I am certified by the Ontario College of Teachers, Canada, and have met the Province of Ontario standards in the Visual Arts.
+I am a certified member of the Ontario College of Teachers, Canada, and have met the Province of Ontario standards in the Visual Arts.
 I also found them to be an excellent guide for my international teaching placement.

 As an exhibiting artist, I also bring with me experience from the professional art world and 15+ years working as a Graphic Designer in Publication design, with illustration experience.
 A few of my reference books are: